Donor Profile

 How is US ODA changing?

-US ODA has jumped considerably since US President Joe Biden took office in January 2021.
+With the reelection of former US President Donald Trump (Republican) in November 2024, who will take office in January 2025, many development experts have speculated that US development funding will suffer.
+Many of Trump's previous decisions withdrawing support from the multilateral system and weakening development funding, such as budget cuts to USAID, were reversed by the Biden administration.
+US ODA jumped considerably after US President Joe Biden (Democrat) took office in January 2021.
 In 2021, total ODA increased by 29% compared to 2020, up from a 5% increase in total ODA from 2019 to 2020.
-During his time in office, President Biden has reinstated the US as a primary donor and global leader on support for global health initiatives.
-He rejoined the WHO, pledged support to the Access to COVID-19 Tools Accelerator ACT-A, and joined its COVAX Facility.
-In the climate space, he also recommitted to the Paris Accords and has pledged significant funding for climate programs, which some of which has not been supported in the final appropriations.
+During his time in office, Biden reinstated the US as a primary donor and global leader on support for global health initiatives; rejoined the WHO, pledged support to the Access to COVID-19 Tools Accelerator ACT-A, and joined its COVAX Facility; and recommitted to the Paris Accords and pledged significant funding for climate programs, some of which has not been supported in the final appropriations.
+Experts have predicted that many of these changes will likely be rolled back upon Trump's return to office.

 ODA increased by 8% in 2022, mainly due to support to Ukraine as well as increased costs for in-donor refugees.
 US$6.6 billion of their funding went to in-donor refugee costs, equivalent to 12% of total ODA, a massive 340% increase from the US$1.5 billion allocated in 2021.
 Bilateral support to Ukraine accounted for an additional 16% of total ODA in 2022.
 The final enacted figure for FY2023 was US$61.7 billion (not including emergency funding), which represented a 6% increase over FY2022.
 In April 2024, Congress passed a US$95 billion national security emergency funding bill for Ukraine, Israel, Taiwan, and Gaza and other partners, of which US$26.8 billion is for economic and humanitarian assistance.

-The Biden Administration’s March 2024 FY2025 budget request for the International Affairs Budget, released on March 12, 2024, was US$64.4 billion in discretionary funding (regular, non-emergency funding and base emergency funding).
+The Biden administration’s March 2024 FY2025 budget request for the International Affairs Budget, released on March 12, 2024, was US$64.4 billion in discretionary funding (regular, non-emergency funding and base emergency funding).
 The final FY2024 enacted figure was US$60 billion, a US$3.7 billion (6%) cut from FY2023 levels.
-Passage of the FY2024 appropriations bills were held up for months, passing over six months after the start of the fiscal year on October 1, 2023.
-Funding levels were lower due to an overall spending agreement reached between House and Senate leaders in January 2024.

 In Biden’s FY2025 budget request, global health faced the largest cuts with the US' contribution to the Global Fund cut down from US$2 billion to US$1.2 billion, largely because US law limits US contributions to no more than one-third of all funding from other donors.
 Other key areas, such as humanitarian, economic and development spending, and security assistance, were largely held flat, while funding to counter China and Russia received additional funding.
-Food security, climate change, and gender all received increases in the President’s budget.
+Food security, climate change, and gender all received increases.

 Where is US ODA allocated?